GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 ### Add Consumer with OP Client

-OP Client is used to correlate an access token with a Kong consumer.
-You must create a OP client before you can register it here as a way to identify a consumer.
+OP Client is used to correlating an access token with a Kong consumer.
+You must create an OP client before you can register it here as a way to identify a consumer.

 Follow these steps to make a **new OP Client** and **consumer** using GG UI: